 - MINI TOMATOES 22mm tall x 28mm wide.
 These shapes look a little like mini ovnis.

-- MINI CARROTS 30mm tall x 10mm wide.
+- 30mm tall x 10mm wide.
+A mini carrot.
 These shapes are elongated and would also be great for corn cobs, chili peppers, yams, bananas, cucumbers…

 DID YOU KNOW?
 MINI FRUITS & VEGGIES CAN ALSO BE MADE WITH SOME OF OUR OTHER SHAPES!